Animal Science, B.S.

 Program Description

 Animal Science is the study and integration of the biology and management of animals, highlighted by the disciplines of nutrition, physiology, reproduction, genetics, and behavior.
-Animals provide companionship, food, and fiber, as well as serving as valuable research models.
+Animals provide companionship, food, and fiber, and serve as valuable research models.
 The Animal Science major offers both coursework and hands-on experiences that develop students' ability to work with and care for animals.

 What is Animal Science?